netlify/build/docs/creating-a-plugin.md

       fizz: pop
 ```

-These `config` values are passed into the plugin when the lifecycle methods are being executed.
+These `config` values are passed into the plugin when the event handlers are being executed.

 To access them in your plugin code you can: